mpaulweeks/CodingForCreatives-2017-July/homework/final/README.md

 Deadline: 5pm on Sunday, November 26

 Requirements:
+- Add a link to your new repo on your final document (the same one from last week)
-- Upload at least 1 file of code, as a progress report
+- Upload at least 1 file of code to your repo, as a progress report

 This is so I can get a picture of the direction you're taking, and we can discuss technical challenges.